LaWebcapsule/orbits/pages/main.md

 ### Executors

 Executors are a way to launch part of your workflow in a specific execution context (Docker, Lambda...).
-As a consequence, orbit give you a full and customizable control over your pipeline.
-You can custom the policies rights access at a granular level in your pipeline.
+As a consequence, Orbits give you a full and customizable control over your pipeline.
+You can custom the rights access at a granular level in your pipeline and give an action specific policies.
 You can know more about this [here](./executor.md)

 ---> :construction_worker: Work in Progress ; we would be please to find contributors to go quicker.

 ### Cdk
 The philosophy of this framework is near the philosophy of the cdk.
-The two couples quite well and Orbit allows you use to programmatically manage a cdk app.
+The two couples quite well and Orbits allow you use to programmatically manage a cdk app.
 You can see an example here :

 ### Git integration